Suggested Elective Courses

 Principles of molecular signaling regulating membrane, cytoplasmic, and nuclear events in eukaryotic cells.
 Topics include extracellular signals, intracellular transduction pathways, modulation of cell signaling, and biological processes controlled by specific signaling pathways.
 Focuses on more transcriptional regulation and intracellular signals.

 CBIO 522 - Contrast Agents, Molecular Imaging and Kinetics (3 units, Spring) - Matsunaga

 Current topics in drug discovery and molecular imaging involve the integration of a series of research modalities.
 The pharmaceutical Industry uses these modalities in their developmental and regulatory efforts to attain new indications.
 As well, the medical device community is continually developing new techniques to enhance medical imaging for the earliest detection of disease.

-CBIO 550 - Drug Disposition and Metabolism (2 units, Spring) - Cherrington
+CBIO 550 - Drug Disposition and Metabolism (2 units, Spring) - Qing-Yu Zhang

 Principles of absorption, distribution and excretion of drugs, with emphasis on mechanisms of drug metabolism.

-CBIO 595a - Oncogene & Signal Transduction (1 unit, Fall) - Heimark
+CBIO 595a - Oncogenes & Signal Transduction (1 unit, Fall) - Heimark

 The exchange of scholarly information and/or secondary research, usually in a small group setting.
 Instruction often includes lectures by several different persons.
 Research projects may or may not be required of course registrants